Dr Gemma Bowsher

 Biography

-Dr Gemma Bowsher co-leads on global health security programmes at the Centre for Conflict and Health Research.
+Dr Gemma Bowsher leads on global health security at the Centre for Conflict and Health Research.
 She is also an associate member of the Centre for Science and Security Studies, and the Global Oncology Group.
-A social scientist and physician by background, her work focuses on the interface of health security, CBRN and cyber threats in complex settings, particularly those experiencing conflict.
+A social scientist and medical doctor by background, her work focuses on the interface of global health security and conflict, with a particular interest in preparedness and response to biological and chemical emergencies, and the public health dimensions of conflict.

 Research Interests